 You touch down in Longyearbyen, the administrative center of Spitsbergen, the largest island of the Svalbard archipelago.
 Enjoy strolling around this former mining town, whose parish church and Svalbard Museum make for fascinating attractions.
 Though the countryside appears stark, more than a hundred species of plant have been recorded in it.
-In the early evening the ship sails out of lsfjorden, where you might spot the first minke whale of your voyage.
+In the early evening the ship sails out of Isfiorden, where we might spot the first minke whale of your voyage.

-Day 2: Route to Raudfjorden
+Day 2: Sabine observatory and Raudfjorden